jsoriano/locksmith/README.md

 The reboot strategy can also be configured through a [Container Linux Config](https://github.com/coreos/container-linux-config-transpiler/blob/master/doc/getting-started.md).

-The default strategy is to follow the `etcd-lock` strategy if etcd is running, and to otherwise follow the `reboot` strategy.
+The default strategy is to follow the `etcd-lock` strategy if etcd is running, and to otherwise follow the `reboot` strategy. `locksmithd` checks if etcd is running by checking if some known systemd units are active, to configure an specific systemd unit, `LOCKSMITHD_ETCD_SERVICE` can be used.

 ## Usage